The General's Daughter (TV series): Casting

 The role of Marcial de Leon was originally offered to Cesar Montano, who declined the role as he was, at the time, the COO of the Tourism Promotion Board, an attached agency of the Department of Tourism.
 Richard Gomez was next approached to play the role, but he likewise turned down the offer in order to prepare for his bid for reelection as Mayor of Ormoc.
-The role would eventually be bagged by Albert Martinez who was then a part of Kadenang Ginto, he'd later appear concurrently on both shows.
+Lastly they tried to offer Christopher de Leon to play the role but most likely declined it in order to prepare his TV Show in GMA Network TODA One I Love.
+The role would eventually be begged by Albert Martinez who was then a part of Kadenang Ginto, he'd later appear concurrently on both shows.

 The series was billed as the "biggest teleserye of 2019" in terms of the cast, the mounting of the drama, the mounting of the action, and the mounting of the interaction between components of the story.

 Reception

 During its near 9-month run, The General's Daughter was a consistent top rater, second only to perrenial ratings hit FPJ's Ang Probinsyano.
 Its pilot rating of 34.0% was considered impressive considering that the episode aired on simulcast with its online platforms.
 The series would then register a higher number, 35.1%, on its second episode.
 The series would hit its peak on May 16, 2019, as it scored a rating of 36.7%.
 The show would make history on its September 6, 2019, episode as it placed number 1 on Kantar Media, displacing FPJ's Ang Probinsyano to number 2 for the first time since its debut in 2015; on that broadcast, The General's Daughter scored 32.8% to FPJ's Ang Probinsyano's 32.4%.
 The series would conclude on a high note, registering a rating 35.9%.